-Regional dry hole rate for subsequent exploration wells Drilled
+Regional dryhole rate for subsequent exploration wells drilled

-The percentage allocation for undiscovered regional developed dry hole rates was estimated using an updated EIA well count file.
-The percentage is determined by the average footage drilled from 2010 for each corresponding region.
-Undiscovered regional developed dry hole rates calculate the rate for subsequent wells drilled in an exploration project.
+The percentage allocation for undiscovered regional developed dryhole rates was estimated using an updated EIA well count file.
+The percentage is determined by the average footage drilled in 2010 for each corresponding region.
+Undiscovered regional developed dryhole rates calculate the rate for subsequent wells drilled in an exploration project.
 The formula for the percentage is given below:

-Undiscovered Developed = (Developed Dry Hole + Explored Dry Hole) / Total Drilling (2.B-40)
+Undiscovered Developed = (Developed Dryhole + Explored Dryhole) / Total Drilling (2.B-39)